TypeStrong/typedoc/.github/CONTRIBUTING.md

 For instructions on setting up your environment, see the [setup](#setup---git-github-and-node) instructions in this document.
 Once set up, you may find the [development](https://typedoc.org/guides/development/) page useful for an overview of TypeDoc's architecture.

-If you have started work on an issue and get stuck or want a second opinion on your implementation feel free to reach out through [Gitter].
+If you have started work on an issue and get stuck or want a second opinion on your implementation feel free to reach out through [Discord].

 ## Setup - Git, GitHub, and Node